The Costa Brava has plenty of unspoilt treasures despite its continued popularity as a summer destination.

 - Planning a beach holiday in an area with plenty of unspoilt natural beauty but also want access to more comprehensive facilities.

 - Already living in the Costa Brava area and want English language tips and advice on life here.

+On Costa Brava Lifestyle you can forget about mass tourism and high rise buildings.
+Yes, the Costa Brava can be that in places.
 But today the planning laws are strictly enforced on the coast and building right on the seafront is strictly prohibited.

 Along the coastline there are numerous unspoilt villages where you can get away from it all.
 On top of that there are areas that have been designated natural parks and where building is completely prohibited.

 If you can’t find what you’re looking for on the website then get in contact and I’ll get back to you.
 And if it’s something that might be useful for other people I’ll add your question and my response to the website.